-Before the furnace inspection, verify with the control room on the control system that the steam reformer is running under stable conditions and check that there will be no voluntary change in the process during the inspection.
-During the inspection, maintain permanent contact with the control room operator, to be warned in case of alarms, and especially in case of an increase of the furnace pressure.
-The inspection shall be carried out only when the furnace pressure is kept negative enough and stable.
+Before the furnace inspection, verify with the control room or check on the control system that the steam reformer is running under stable conditions and check that there will be no voluntary change in the process during the inspection.
+During the inspection, maintain contact with the control room operator or control system, to be warned in case of alarms, and especially in case of an increase of the furnace pressure.
+The inspection shall be carried out only when the furnace pressure is kept negative and stable.